 It is rice cooked in coconut milk and pandan leaves, thickened with cornstarch or flour, and sweetened with sugar.
 It has a very soft texture, and the color ranges from light yellow to creamy white depending on how much water was used while cooking the rice.
 Bubur Cha can be found all over Malaysia as it’s one of the most common desserts eaten by Malaysians and is served in individual bowls topped with grated coconut and palm sugar syrup.

-Cendol is a traditional Malay dessert that has been around for many generations.
-It is made of shaved ice and coconut milk, topped with green cincau (coconut milk jelly), red beans, sweet corn kernels, palm sugar syrup, and ground peanuts.
+Cendol is a refreshing traditional Malay dessert made with shaved ice, palm sugar syrup, coconut milk, and green jelly noodles made with rice flour.
+It is usually topped with green cincau (coconut milk jelly), red beans, sweet corn kernels, palm sugar syrup, durian, and ground peanuts.
 The name cendol comes from the Malay word cendul, which means shaved.

-The shaved ice was originally made by hand.
-Today electric machines are used to shave the ice more quickly.
-The ingredients are mixed in a tall glass with the crushed ice at the bottom, and it’s light and refreshing.

 The Most Common Dessert-Related Words